 Sonic & Sega All-Stars Racing Arcade (2011) – After Sonic Championship failed to ignite sales, Sonic took a long hiatus from the arcade market, apart from occasional cameos.
 That would change 15 years later when he once again became the star of an arcade title, this time a casual racing game based on a port of a home console release.
 There were some differences between ports in terms of performance and a few pieces of content, otherwise it stood out for the color-changing cabinet design and the option to include a ticket dispenser.

 The most surprising exclusion of character in the arcade space is the lack of an official Sonic-themed pinball machine.
 This is surprising because of pinball levels found in some of the home games or Sonic Spinball itself and the fact that Sega used to have pinball divisions.
+At least from the latter, the character was frequently used by Sega Pinball, but only in the attract mode promotions when the Sega name would pop-up.
+A fun variation of this appearance was in Mary Shelly’s Frankenstein, where Sonic sometimes appears as Frankenstein’s monster:

 So that’s a wrap for now – which one of these titles is your favorite?